-Field Description Experience Name The name appears on the connector that's associated with this event.
-Available in: Enter Unique Name The requirement for uniqueness applies only to elements within the current flow.
+Field Description Name The name appears on the connector that's associated with this event.
+Unique Name The requirement for uniqueness applies only to elements within the current flow.
 Two elements can have the same unique name, provided they are used in different flows.
 A unique name is limited to underscores and alphanumeric characters.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Performance , Unli and Developer Edi Event Type Determines whether the flow is waiting for:An absolute time (such as 3 days from now), or rprise, limited, ditions
+Event Type Determines whether the flow is waiting for: • An absolute time (such as 3 days from now), or